 Problems with Christmas moss

-Christmas moss turning brown.
-As we mentioned in the section on care, one cause of Christmas moss dying off can be lack of pruning.
-This issue is easy to recognize, as the fronds will die off from the inside out.
+As we mentioned in the section on care, one cause of Christmas moss dying off can be a lack of pruning.
+This issue is easy to recognize, as the fronds will start turning brown from the inside out.
 Other causes can include a lack of nutrients, lack of water flow, overly warm water or sudden changes in water consistency (like right after buying the plant).

 An aquascape in your home?

-Using plants like Christmas moss in your aquarium can result in a beautiful green display, but unfortunately these aquascapes do require patience, maintenance and a lot of knowledge.
+Using plants like Christmas moss in your aquarium is the perfect way to bring a little bit of nature and greenery into your home.
+Unfortunately, these aquascapes do require patience, maintenance and plenty of specialist knowledge.

 Want to enjoy your aquascape without any of the hassle?
 At FantaSEA Aquariums we get our hands wet so you don’t have to.
 Feel free to contact us here with your ideas!